Submitting Manuscripts for Peer Review

 Appendix is optional, and footnotes are discouraged.

 If you plan to include figures, photographs, or tables from other publications, obtain written permission from the copyright holder to reprint such items, and submit this permission to the Editorial Office.
 This includes any images gathered from the internet that you used as stimuli and now plan to include in your article.
 If you used movies or TV shows as stimuli, you may not include clips or stills in your manuscript unless you have obtained permission from the copyright holder as well as from any actors whose faces appear in the images.
 You may scan the permission agreement and upload it as part of your manuscript.
-If photographs of human subjects who participated in the study are included for publication, then please forward a copy of the signed permission statement.
+If you are including images of unobscured faces, you must contact the persons whose faces are shown and obtain written permission from them (or their guardians) to publish their images in your article.
 A form may be downloaded here.

 Articles present new data in one or more areas of vision research and are written concisely for a broad rather than a highly specialized audience.
 To be considered for publication, papers that are merely descriptions of new methods must be exceptional contributions, with implications extending beyond the particular applied area.
 Summaries of meetings/symposia, case reports, obituaries, and general review articles are not considered.